Last Updated on January 12, 2023

 keep tech out of the bedroom:

-I started plugging my phone in the living room at night and it has changed my nights and my mornings for the better!
+I started plugging my phone in the living room at night and it has changed my nights.
+This seriously makes my mornings so much better.

 Yes, I can get out of bed, walk over to my phone in the living room, hit the snooze button, and go back to bed.

-I’ve done it a few times, but it’s way less likely than when the phone is right next to my head and I can just hit that snooze and sink right back into my mattress.
+I’ve done it a few times, but it’s way less likely than when the phone is right next to my head.
+Otherwise, I used to just hit that snooze and sink right back into my mattress.

 If you’re looking at getting a new mattress, I just learned about this memory foam mattress from Amerisleep which is made mainly from soybean extracts.